btccom/btcpool-ABANDONED/tools/stratum_log_proxy/README.md

-Decrypt TLS via a Proxy
+Log Ethereum shares to MySQL with the Proxy
 ==================

 * Decrypt TLS via the man-in-the-middle attack.